jcfranco/dev-summit-2021-customizing-widgets/slides/index.md

 ---

-# LayerFX widget: Building
+# ArcGIS API for JavaScript:<br /> Building Your Own Widget

-- ArcGIS API for JavaScript: Building Your Own Widget
+- How the LayerFX widget was built
 - Thursday 8 April 2021 @ 10:15 a.m.

 ---